Dynatrace/dynatrace-otel-collector/confmap/provider/eecprovider/README.md

 > [!WARNING]
 > This is not intended for direct customer use, but is only intended for use by
-> Collector installations installed and managed by Dynatrace.
+> Collectors installed and managed by Dynatrace.
 Configuring this
 > component directly is not supported.

 ## Configuration